AMyriadseviltwin/Obsidian/Death in Space/World Info/INTRODUCTION.md

-## THE WAR WITH NO WINNERS
+## THE GEM WAR

-**A began a century ago,** explorers found a new form of gemstone in the desolate Tenebris system.
-The stones grew like cysts on roots that extended deep into the soil of barren moons and planets.
-Dark-yellow crystals named for their extraordinary refracting qualities, *fractal gems* soon became invaluable to developing advanced technology, such as expensive energy guns, energy shielding, and the huge bridger spacecraft fitted with engines that rip through the fabric of space-time.
+Just over a century ago, navigators discovered a new form of crystal in the desolate Tenebris system.
+The dark yellow stones grew like cysts on roots that extended deep into the soil of barren moons and planets.
+Named for their extraordinary refracting qualities, **fractal gems** soon became invaluable to the development of advanced technologies, such as energy weapons and shielding, and the revolutionary **bridger engines** fitted onto buoys and spacecraft that rip through the fabric of spacetime.

+Although the potential of the gems was far from understood, their value soared.

 (Cont.)